mahsankhaan/CICD-in-kubernetes-service-with-integration-of-Slack-platform/README.md

 ### Step 1.
 Clone the GitHub repository
 1. Open your terminal and change your directory by using the `cd downloads` command.
 (Or any other directory in which you want to clone the project.)
 1. Run the command: `git clone https://github.com/mahsankhaan/CICD-in-kubernetes.git`
-1. Open the project in Visual Studio code.
+1. Open the project in Visual Studio code or in your favourite IDE.
 1. Within VS code open terminal `Ctrl+shift+~` and go to the project directory.
 1. Run command `npm install` to install the dependencies and then run`node app.js` to check the application running successfully locally.